maitreyeekulkarni02/microsoft-ds-portfolio/projects/dipex-wati-overview/README.md

 - Performance validation

 ## Intellectual Property & Publication
-- Research article under publication in STM Journal
+- 📄 Research paper **accepted for publication** in the *Journal of Instrumentation Technology & Innovations* (STM Journals), Volume ___, Issue 1, 2026
-- Patent filing planned (technical details intentionally abstracted)
+- 🔒 Patent filing planned; technical details intentionally abstracted

 ## Note
 This repository presents a high-level analytical view only and does not disclose